Industry calls for continued momentum to unblock barriers to delivery and support buyers to address affordability squeeze

 Jefferson continues: “Delays in the planning process caused by a lack of resources and inefficiency at a local level are a daily feature of trying to build homes while 160,000 new homes remain blocked because of European rules on nutrient neutrality.

-He concludes: “If the Government can reverse the decline in house building of recent years it will deliver a huge social and economic boost to our communities, but unfortunately the starting point is a difficult one that will require an ongoing concerted effort to address”
+He concludes: “If the Government can reverse the decline in house building of recent years it will deliver a huge social and economic boost to our communities, but unfortunately the starting point is a difficult one that will require an ongoing concerted effort to address.”

 The net additional dwellings 2023/24 members’ briefing is available to read now.